-Personnel health and safety is our highest priority.
-The goal of the Federal Government’s COVID-19 Workplace Safety Plan is to minimize risk, reduce transmission, keep the federal workplace safe, and accomplish the critical work of the federal government.
-This applies to the Department workforce in the broadest sense (Department employees, onsite contractors, and any other individuals, including visitors), both domestically and overseas in all Department facilities owned, rented, or leased, to include communal spaces in residential compounds.
+The health and safety of the Department’s workforce, including employees and contractor employees, as well as that of all individuals who interact with our workforce in our facilities, including visitors, is our highest priority.
+The goal of the State Department’s COVID-19 Workplace Safety Plan (WSP) is to minimize COVID-19 risk in Department workspaces in order to facilitate the continuous critical work of the Department.
+This applies to the Department’s workforce in the broadest sense (Department employees, contractors, and any other individuals, including visitors), both domestically and overseas and in all Department facilities (owned or leased in office and congregate residential compounds).

 Health and Safety